kibuchijw/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 		* If the file is not empty: `school file is not empty`
 		* If the file is a regular file: `school is a regular file`
 		* If the file is not a regular file:(nothing)
+### 10. FizzBuzz
+* Bash script that displays numbers from 1 - 100
+	* Displays `FizzBuzz` when number is a multiple of 3 and 5
+	* Displays `Fizz` when number is a multiple of 3
+	* Displays `Buzz` when number is a multiple of 5